container-storage-interface/spec/spec.md

   // this capability.
 This is an OPTIONAL field. map<string, string> publish_info = 2;

-  // The path to which the device was mounted by `NodeStageVolume`.
+  // The path to which the volume was staged by `NodeStageVolume`.
   // It MUST be an absolute path in the root filesystem of the process
   // serving this request.
   // It MUST be set if the Node Plugin implements the